ShaunCurtis/Blazr.EditForm/readme.md

 Question

->> How do you prevent navigation away from an edit form in Blazor when the data is dirty?
+>> How do you prevent navigation from an edit form in Blazor when the form data is dirty?

 When you read data from a data source such as an API, the data you receive is read only.
-You should therefore treat it as immutable, and use `record` objects rather than `class` objects to represent that data.
+Treat it as immutable, using `record` objects rather than `class` objects to represent the data.

 This is my demo record.
-It a simple record of the Name and registration code for a country.
-Note that all the properties are declared as immutable.
+It's a simple record of the name and registration code for a country.
+All the properties are declared as immutable.

 ```csharp
 public record DboCountry